Here you can follow the blow-by-blow account of my attempt to transform myself into a (regularly) published author.

 But when a woman on a nearby island dies in a similar manner, all previous conclusions seem to be wrong.

-This is a fast-paced book with twists and turns at ever juncture.
+This is a fast-paced book with twists and turns at every juncture.

 Beau has retired, had knee replacement surgery, and is living happily with his third wife, Mel Soames.
 She is Chief of Police in Bellingham, WA.
 While they are having dinner out, an acquaintance of theirs, Max, a journalist stops by the table and makes several cryptic statements.
 Since he and Beau were never on good terms, Beau doesn't pay much attention.